-Heavy, oversized breasts can cause back and shoulder pain, as well as create a disproportionate silhouette and cause skin irritations beneath the breasts.
-On top of all that, one breast may be noticeably different in size compared to the other.
+Heavy, oversized breasts may cause back and shoulder pain, as well as create a disproportionate silhouette and cause skin irritations.
+One breast may also be noticeably different in size compared to the other.
 If you suffer from any of these problems, a breast reduction may provide some relief.
-Ahmet R. Karaca, M.D., is a board-certified plastic surgeon at Birmingham Plastic Surgery has performed over 1500 breast reductions in the Detroit area.

 What is Breast Reduction?

-Breast reduction is a procedure that removes excess tissue from one or both overly large breasts to create a smaller, more proportionate breast size.
-The procedure does not correct sagging, and although the results are permanent, patients may experience an increase in breast size as gravity, hormonal changes, and the natural aging process takes effect.
-Breast reduction can be performed on younger women if their breasts are causing them pain and discomfort, but it’s ideal that patients wait until they’ve reached the age of 17 and their breasts have fully developed before opting to have the procedure.
+Breast reduction is a procedure that removes excess tissue from one or both breasts to create a smaller, more proportionate breast size.
+The procedure does not correct sagging, and while the results are permanent, patients may experience an increase in breast size as gravity, hormonal changes, and aging take effect.
+Breast reduction can be performed on younger women if their breasts cause them pain and discomfort, but it’s ideal that patients wait until they’ve reached the age of 17 and their breasts have fully developed.

-Dr. Karaca routinely performs breast reductions for women who are unhappy with their overly large breasts and want to achieve a breast size that’s more comfortable and visually appealing.
-The procedure is also designed to restore confidence in women who feel self-conscious about their breast size and remove the persistent pain and chronic rashes often associated with having large breasts.
+This procedure is designed to restore confidence in women who feel self-conscious and aid in the persistent pain and chronic rashes often associated with having large breasts.
 In addition to decreasing the weight and volume of the breasts, breast reduction also molds the breast into a firmer, more youthful shape.

 Benefits of Breast Reduction

 Most women undergo breast reduction surgery to reshape their breasts and alleviate many of the problems that result from having large breasts.
-With smaller breasts, patients can gain permanent relief from the back, neck and shoulder pain that often accompanies larger breasts, and they can feel confident and more attractive about their physical appearance.
+Smaller breasts allow patients permanent relief from the back, neck, and should pain that often accompanies larger breast sizes.

 The health and emotional problems associated with larger breasts can also affect some men who may choose to undergo male breast reduction surgery, also known as gynecomastia.